 Determining fault is one of the first and most important things to do after any traffic accident.
 That way, you know exactly who deserves compensation for their damages.
 Possible liable parties in pedestrian accidents include:

-• Pedestrians
+- Pedestrians

-• Car, truck, or motorcycle drivers
+- Car, truck, or motorcycle drivers

-• Employers of drivers (only if the drivers hit the pedestrian on company time with a company vehicle)
+- Employers of drivers (only if the drivers hit the pedestrian on company time with a company vehicle)

-• Bicyclists
+- Bicyclists

-• A city or government agency (if a malfunctioning crosswalk signal or broken road/sidewalk contributed to the accident)
+- A city or government agency (if a malfunctioning crosswalk signal or broken road/sidewalk contributed to the accident)

 When Would a Pedestrian Be At Fault For a Car Accident?

-• Do not use a designated crosswalk when crossing the street
+- Do not use a designated crosswalk when crossing the street

-• Do not follow traffic laws by crossing the street when their crosswalk signal tells them not to
+- Do not follow traffic laws by crossing the street when their crosswalk signal tells them not to

-• Walk along a street or road that they’re not allowed to walk on (such as a highway)
+- Walk along a street or road that they’re not allowed to walk on (such as a highway)

-• Run in front of a car at the last minute which gives the driver no time to stop
+- Run in front of a car at the last minute, which gives the driver no time to stop

 When Would a Driver Be At Fault For a Car Accident?

-Now let’s break down the opposite scenario: a car hits a pedestrian and it’s their fault.
+Now let’s break down the opposite scenario: a car hits a pedestrian, and it’s their fault.
 A pedestrian accident may be the driver’s fault if they:

-• Were driving drunk or distracted
+- Were driving drunk or distracted

-• Were driving way too fast down a busy street full of pedestrians and cyclists
+- Were driving way too fast down a busy street full of pedestrians and cyclists

-• Drove onto a sidewalk or crosswalk
+- Drove onto a sidewalk or crosswalk

-Drivers who are at fault for car pedestrian accidents must provide compensation to injured pedestrians either through their liability insurance coverage or from their own pockets.
+Drivers who are at fault for car-pedestrian accidents must provide compensation to injured pedestrians either through their liability insurance coverage or from their own pockets.

 How to Prove Liability in a Pedestrian Accident

-In order to prove liability in pedestrian accidents, injured victims and their attorneys must prove the 4 D’s of negligence which are listed below.
+To prove liability in pedestrian accidents, injured victims and their attorneys must prove the 4 D’s of negligence which are listed below.

-• Direct Cause: The at-fault party’s negligent action or inaction directly caused the victim’s injuries or wrongful death.
+- Direct Cause: The at-fault party’s negligent action or inaction directly caused the victim’s injuries or wrongful death.

-• Damages: The injured person deserves financial compensation for the damages they have suffered from the accident.
+- Damages: The injured person deserves financial compensation for the damages they have suffered from the accident.

 Is Illinois an At-Fault State?

 Yes, Illinois is one of the 38 at-fault states in the United States.
-This fact plays a huge role in how injured pedestrians can recover compensation from a car accident and also how much compensation they can receive from a car accident.
+This fact plays a huge role in how injured pedestrians can recover compensation from a car accident and how much compensation they can receive from a car accident.

 At-fault states require the party at-fault to pay for the victim’s damages through their car insurance company.
 Meanwhile, no-fault states require all parties involved in the accident to recover compensation through their own car insurance company, regardless of who is at fault.